JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7945 days**.

-And here is a just a random fact -  **Eighty percent of 10 year old girls in the USA go on a diet**.
+And here is a just a random fact -  **On average, Americans spend 33% of their life sleeping**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 29 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 30 Sep, 2025.</sub>